 NCP selects 45 members for central body

-May 21, 2018-The newly-established Nepal Communist Party (NCP) started inducting new members in its 441-member Central Committee on Sunday, with the CPN-UML picking additional 45 leaders.
+The newly-established Nepal Communist Party (NCP) started inducting new members in its 441-member Central Committee on Sunday, with the CPN-UML picking additional 45 leaders.

 NCP leaders have agreed to induct 241 leaders from the then UML and 200 leaders from the then Maoist Centre in the committee.
 As the UML already had 200 leaders in the committee, it was supposed to add 41 leaders.

 According to a party source, two members—Radha Mainali and Rup Narayan Shrestha—who were part of the UML’s central committee have been excluded from the NCP central committee.
 Apart from the members of the House of Representatives and National Assembly, the UML had 198 central committee members giving scope to induct 45 new members.